 Amazing Barcelona bakeries!

 (Barcelona tip: best place for white chocolate croissants is El Mos bakery located on Carrer Dels Tallers.)

 Surprisingly, I’m not immediately blown away by Barcelona.

 On the first day, I’m just not feeling the magic of Barcelona.
 The sky is slightly gloomy on this March day and I’m tired and sleep-deprived from my restless night in the dorm.
 I walk through the narrow streets of Las Ramblas, take a stroll down to the port, and stop at Placa Reial for a cappuccino and some people-watching.

 For dinner, I find an open-air cafe along Ramblas, order a large beer, and watch drunk football fans stagger by.
 After dinner, I stop by a few nearby jazz bars in search of live music.
 But, sadly, there is no live music this night – there’s a home football game so no one cares about music.
 Except for me.

 I stroll back toward Placa de Catalunya near my hostel but I really don’t want to go back to that horrid dorm room without a few drinks, so I stop at Cafe Zurich and it’s a great find!
 With red wine for 2.85 EUR and outdoor tables ideal for people-watching, it’s perfection!

 (Barcelona tip: Cafe Zurich is located at Placa Catalunya near the El Triangle Shopping Center.)

 The next morning, the sun comes out and the sky is blue.
 I fill up on strong coffee, determined to attack some of the highlights of Barcelona with a bit more enthusiasm.
 After a long walk through local neighborhoods, I finally arrive on the corner across from Sagrada Familia and gasp in awe. (“Holy S**t!”)
-Even from a distance, I sense this is a magical place.
+Even from a distance, I sense this is a magical place. and one of the top sights in Barcelona.
 I join the long line for tickets not even caring how much it costs to get in and opt for the entrance ticket plus audio guide for 26 Euros.
 It’s TOTALLY worth the price of admission!